 This Ottolenghi schnitzel is a great example of that.
 I highly recommend this book to everyone.

-I am sharing this recipe to not only showcase its amazing flavor but to show you what an amazing make ahead meal this is.
+I am sharing this recipe not only to showcase its amazing flavor but also to show you what an amazing make-ahead meal this is because it makes amazing leftovers, freezes well, and reheats beautifully.

-Once completely cool, grab a large freezer proof container or bag and place the schnitzel in that making sure not to stack them together.
+- Freezing: The best way to freeze chicken schnitzel is to allow it to cool completely then grab a large freezer-proof container or bag and place the schnitzel in that making sure not to stack them together.
 Freeze for up to 2 months.

 For More Chicken Recipes